-Apty Assist pursues multiple goals: it navigates end users through the complex processes in the hosting application via Workflows, reminds them about important events through Announcements, provides valuable tips and tricks via Tooltips, and verifies that the data that users provide is clear and useful via Validations.
+Apty pursues multiple goals: it navigates end users through the complex processes in the hosting application via Workflows, reminds them about important events through Announcements, provides valuable tips and tricks via Tooltips, and verifies that the data that users provide is clear and useful via Validations.
 The latter is achieved by adding sufficient instructions and rules on what can and cannot be accepted as input to the page of a hosting application.
 Validations are advanced Tooltips that provide prompts whether the data entered is correct or not.

 This instructions set explains the procedure of creating Validations and includes 3 steps:

 - Accessing Validations option in the Apty Studio,

 To access Validations option in the Apty Studio:

 1. Open the Apty Studio application and select the hosting application you plan to work with.
 The Apty Studio menu opens.

 3. The system will prompt you to create a Frame, unless it was created earlier.
 If the required Frame for this page was created earlier, select it from the list.

 To learn how to create a Frame, refer to this article.